datachainlab/toki-bridge-lcp-enclaves/README.md

 ## Overview
 1. Build and deploy Docker images of the Enclave Light Client (ELC) used by [toki.finance](https://toki.finance)
-2. Publish and verify the MRENCLAVE value of each ELC enclave
+2. Publish and verify the `MRENCLAVE` value of each ELC enclave

-This repository manages the configuration and Docker images of the [Enclave Light Client (ELC)](https://docs.lcp.network/protocol/elc/), which runs on the LightClientProxy (LCP) backend in toki.finance.
+This repository manages the configuration and Docker images of the [Enclave Light Client (ELC)](https://docs.lcp.network/protocol/elc/), which runs on the LCP (Light Client Proxy) backend in toki.finance.

 Each ELC runs inside a Trusted Execution Environment (TEE) powered by Intel SGX.
 It performs light client verification and generates commitment and proof data to relay messages between two blockchains.

 In toki.finance, each blockchain is served by a dedicated LCP node running a single ELC.
 Therefore, this repository is structured as a collection of Cargo projects under the `enclaves/` directory, each building one enclave per supported network.

-In addition, for each enclave, we publish its MRENCLAVE value—a unique measurement determined by its source code, configuration, and SGX SDK version—along with the corresponding build procedure.
+In addition, for each enclave, we publish its `MRENCLAVE` value—a unique measurement determined by its source code, configuration, and SGX SDK version—along with the corresponding build procedure.

-We also provide instructions to verify that the MRENCLAVE derived from a specific build (either one we provide or built in your own environment) matches the MRENCLAVE registered in the on-chain LCPClient.
+We also provide instructions to verify that the `MRENCLAVE` derived from a specific build (either one we provide or built in your own environment) matches the MRENCLAVE registered in the on-chain LCPClient.
 This comparison guarantees that the deployed LCP node is running the expected enclave revision and logic.

+This process allows you to confirm that the light clients on which TOKI depends have not been compromised.

 ## Build